Democratic candidates reaffirm support for gun control

 Trump’s allies came to the president's defense on both his handling of race relations and his response to the recent mass shootings.

-Rep. Steve Scalise (R-Louisiana), who survived a premeditated shooting at a congressional baseball game in 2017, told CBS’s “Face the Nation” to “try to assign blame to somebody else I think is a very slippery slope.”
+Rep. Steve Scalise (R-La.), who survived a premeditated shooting at a congressional baseball game in 2017, told CBS’ “Face the Nation” to “try to assign blame to somebody else I think is a very slippery slope.”

 “I know they're running for president, and they might not like Donald Trump's views," Scalise said, "but stop this, this ridiculous assessment of blame to somebody other than the person who's responsible.”